fabkrum/web-performance-resources/crux-page-data.md

 #### Configure the form factors (optional)

-For each form factor the whole URL and ORIGINS list will be looped.
+For each form factor, the URL and ORIGINS list will be looped.
-To fasten the process you can for example only check the phone data.
+To fasten the process, you can, for example, only check the phone data.

 ```
 const FORM_FACTORS = [